fmaymone/timeslot-api/doc/api/v1/users/get_slots_of_unrelated_user.markdown

 Name : commentsCounter
 Description : Number of comments on the slot

-Name : photos
+Name : images
-Description : Photos for the slot
+Description : Images for the slot

-Name : voices
+Name : audios
-Description : Voice recordings for the slot
+Description : Audio recordings for the slot

 Name : videos
 Description : Videos for the slot